 Because of the restriction that no one else can use the database while you are changing the design, you may want to do this after business hours, in the evening or on the weekend, when no one else is using the database.
 You can use the Server Administration Wizard to check to see if anyone else is using the database.

 Once all other users have closed or disconnected the database, open the File>Database Options dialog, switch to the New Generation panel, and check the Field Arrangement and Data Types option.
 When you do this, Panorama will automatically enable the other checkboxes as well.
 When a new sharing generation changes the field arrangement, it also automatically includes everything else in the database (procedures, forms, etc.).
+It also automatically designates this as a critical update (a change in the field arrangment cannot be non-critical).

 You may also type in notes about the changes you intend to make (you’ll get another chance to type in these notes in a moment).
 Then press the Ok button to start the new sharing generation process.
 Panorama starts this process by synchronizing the data with the server (to make sure this computer has the most up-to-date data), then puts the database into a special paused mode.
 (Alternately you can use the pop-up menu to download the data from the server instead of synchronizing.
 This downloads the entire database from the server, so may be significantly slower than synchronizing.
 There is usually no reason to choose the slower option, but it is available.)